Isra Girgrah: Career

 On January 12, 2001, she and Mullet were rematched, with the UBA's vacant world Lightweight championship on the line.
 Girgrah became the first Middle Eastern woman to be a world champion in boxing history when she knocked out Mullet in the fourth round, in a fight that was, once again, held in Atlantic City.
 After a fourth win over Robinson, she met Snodene Blackeney on June 1, at Atlantic City, to unify her UBA title with the WIBF world championship.
 Girgrah added the WIBF's belt with a ten-round unanimous decision over Blackeney.

 Girgrah won her next three bouts, but she did not expose the WIBF title in any of those fights, reason why she was stripped of the WIBF championship.
 She won all three of those non-title bouts, which included a February 28, 2002 ten-round decision victory over Tracy Byrd in Baltimore.
 After those three wins, however, she was given an opportunity to regain her WIBF championship.

 Fighting for the vacant championship that she had vacated herself, Girgrah met Michele Nielsen on August 24, with Girgrah recovering the title by a ten-round decision win, once again, in Atlantic City.
 She followed this win with a series of non-title bouts, which led to her being stripped again, this time of the UBA and the WIBF belts.
-But among the fighters she beat were Mexico's Laura Serrano, decisioned over eight rounds on April 18, 2003 in Lemoore, California, and Puerto Rico's Melissa Del Valle, outpointed over eight rounds on September 6 of that same year in Washington, D.C.
+But among the fighters she beat were Mexico's Laura Serrano, decisioned over eight rounds on April 18, 2003 in Lemoore, California, and Puerto Rico's Melissa Del Valle, outpointed over eight rounds on September 6 of that same year in Washington D.C.

 After the win against Del Valle, Girgrah fought Jo Wyman on December 13, for the IFBA's vacant world Jr. Lightweight title.
 Contrary to common boxing practice, Girgrah won her second division world championship by going down in weight, when she outpointed Wyman over 10 rounds in Washington.

-On March 27, 2004, she had her fourth fight with Carla Witherspoon, defeating Witherspoon by a six-round unanimous decision in Washington.
-Girgrah also has four victories without a loss against Witherspoon.
-The March 27 bout has been Girgrah's last fight to date.
+On March 27, 2004, she had her fourth victory against Carla Witherspoon, defeating Witherspoon by a six-round unanimous decision in Washington.
+The March 27 bout was Girgrah's last fight to date.